-To complete a direct rollover from an employer plan to this IRA, you must generally instruct the plan administrator to send the distribution to the IRA Trustee.
-If a potential overpayment has been directly rolled over to this IRA, you may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
-While you contest the efforts to recoup, the Trustee may retain the contested assets pending the outcome of the recoupment effort.
+To complete a direct rollover from an employer plan to this IRA, you must generally instruct the plan administrator to send the distribution to the IRA Custodian.
+If a potential overpayment has been directly rolled over to this IRA, you may be able to contest the plan sponsor's recouping such overpayment to defermine whether it is proper.
+While you contest the efforts to recoup. the Custodian may retain the contested assets pending the overpayment to determine whether it is proper.
+While you contest the efforts to recoup, the Custodian may retain the contested assets pending the outcome of the recoupment effort.
+If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer plan. outcome of the recoupment effort.
 If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer plan.
 To complete an indirect rollover, you must generally request that the plan administrator make a distribution directly to you.
 You must generally complete the rollover transaction not later than the 60th day after the date on which you received the eligible rollover distribution.
 For certain plan loan offsets due to plan termination or termination of employment, the deadline for completing the rollover is your tax return due date (including extensions) for the year in which the offset occurs.
 Any amount not properly rolled over will generally be taxable in the year distributed (except for any amount that represents after-tax contributions) and, if you are under the age of 591⁄2, may be subject to the early distribution penalty tax.
 If you choose the indirect rollover method, the plan administrator is typically required to withhold 20% of the eligible rollover distribution amount for purposes of federal income tax withholding.
-You may, however, make up the withheld amount out of pocket and roll over the full (gross) distribution, subject to applicable taxes and penalties.
+You may, however, make up the withheld amount out of pocket and roll over the full (gross) distribution amount.
+If you do not make up the withheld amount out of pocket, the 20% amount withheld (and not rolled over) will be treated as a distribution, subject to applicable taxes and penalties.
 Employer Retirement Plan-to-IRA Rollover (by Inherited IRA Owner).
-Please refer to the "Inherited Traditional IRA" section in this disclosure statement.
+Please refer to the "Inherited Traditional IRA" section in this disclosure statement